Open RAN: Near-RT RIC

+Open Source Near-RT RICs

+Popular open source implementations of Near-RT RICs include FlexRIC and ORAN SC RIC.
+Research is continuously being done on facilitating compliance with Open RAN standards and interoperability between RICs and RANs of different vendors.

+Non-RT RIC

+The non-RT RIC houses rApps, which handle functions of RANs on a timescale greater than 1 second.
+The R1 termination connects rApps to the non-RT RIC.

 O-RAN ALLIANCE

 O-RAN ALLIANCE (O-RAN) was founded in 2018 by AT&T, China Mobile, Deutsche Telekom, NTT DOCOMO and Orange to promote open mobile networks.
 O-RAN has over 30 operator members and almost 300 contributors.

 O-RAN specifications define the parts of the O-RAN Architecture, which can be used to develop Open RAN solutions.

 O-RAN ALLIANCE also handles the activities of the earlier xRAN and C-RAN forums.